HeptaSoft/Common/README.md

 Common
 ======

-A collection of helpers, converters, etc from HeptaSoft.
+A collection of common code (helpers, converters, etc) from HeptaSoft.